whizkidefos/irimaskitchen/installation.md

 ## Conclusion

-Your Irima's Kitchen theme is now ready!
+Irima's Kitchen theme is now ready!
 Test all functionality thoroughly before going live.

 For questions or issues, refer to the README.md or contact support.